 At Simudyne, we want to simulate the entire world.
 The financial sector is just one vertical.
 We’re going after oil, gas and transportation.
 We’re building a Star Trek computer.
 You don’t want something that works one time in 1,000 – you want a strategy to ensure it works 800 out of 1,000 times.
 And even where it gets it wrong, it should alert you quickly so you can change direction based on new data.
 Simulation has a proven track record, allowing you to put in place mitigating strategies to prevent the downside.
 You might lose money but you’re not going to go out of business.

+The Barclays Accelerator programme was utterly transformational for us as a company.
 We’ve raised significant capital.
 I’ve never worked so hard in my life.
 Even when I was in Iraq, it was not as intense.
 No one was shooting at me but on the Accelerator nobody would let you say something without challenging it.

 I really appreciated Barclays being so open.
 Normally getting that kind of feedback from a bank is incredibly difficult.
 In the three months we were in the programme, we got more than 100 meetings.
-You are prepared to have your ideas challenged.
+You have to be prepared to have your ideas challenged.
 There were many times when our dreams were crushed.
 But you had to go back and say: “What’s next?”
 That sort of feedback for a start-up is precious.

 As someone born in Texas, I feel perfectly content making fun of cowboy decision-making.
 Cowboy doesn’t work in the 21st century.
 You’ve got to be more measured.
 With what is happening around the world, and the important decisions we have to make, we need simulation technology more than ever.